wubeshetA/ML/school-assignments/transfer_learning/README.md

 ## Description

 The goal of this project is to classify different types of vegetables using transfer learning with pretrained models.
 The dataset used for this task contains images of various vegetables, divided into training and testing sets.
-The pretrained models utilized in this project include InceptionV3, MobileNetV3Small, and MobileNet.
+The pre-trained models utilized in this project include InceptionV3, MobileNetV3Small, and MobileNet.

 ## Dataset